This policy sets out the requirements for schools in planning for and implementing work experience placements for secondary school students.

 Work experience manual

-The department has developed the work experience manual, to support schools to comply with Ministerial Order 382.
+The department’s work experience manual supports schools to comply with Ministerial Order 1413.
 Schools must use this manual when planning for and conducting work experience arrangements.
-Refer to:
+Refer to the .

 Work experience arrangement form

-- the parent/guardian of the student – if the student is under 18 years of age
+- parent/guardian of the student – if the student is under 18 years of age

-- the Principal or acting principal – this authority cannot be delegated to a deputy principal or other member of staff.
+- principal or acting principal – this authority cannot be delegated to an assistant principal or other member of staff.

 The principal must ensure a copy of the signed arrangement form is provided to each party.
-The principal should retain the original copy.
+The principal must retain the original copy.

-Variations or amendments to the arrangement form may only be made in writing and must be signed by the:
+Variations or amendments to the arrangement form must be made in writing and must be signed by the:

 - parent/guardian – if the student is under 18 years of age